Sports and fitness opportunities for blind and partially sighted people

 Most activities may require modest adaptations of rules and equipment to make them accessible – for example playing cricket with a size 4 audible ball, or using a sighted or audio guide to help guide you to the tee in golf.

 If you enjoy rambling, the Ramblers Association will be happy to put you in touch with a rambling group in your area which can accommodate blind and partially sighted ramblers.
-You can go on pre-arranged walks in the countryside or in towns and cities.
+You can go on pre-arranged walks in the countryside, or, in towns and cities.

 Many sporting venues are improving their access for disabled people.
-You can visit the Level Playing Field website for information on the different facilities available at football, rugby and cricket venues, or contact the venue directly before visiting to check their facilities and let them know your access needs.
+You can visit the Level Playing Field website for information on the different facilities available at football, rugby and cricket venues.
+You can also contact the venue directly before visiting to check their facilities and let them know your access needs.